 The traffic you produce on social media can also be directed to your life coaching website or blog, which can help you increase sign-ups.
 They are more inclined to trust you and book a consultation/session with you after becoming acquainted with you through your exciting material.

 To enhance your social media marketing presence, it is crucial to utilize a social media scheduling tool such as RecurPost.
-This tool will assist in making your profile stand out and gain recognition as a top contender in the realm of social media marketing.
+This tool will assist in making your profile stand out and gain recognition as a top contender in the industry of social media marketing.

 2) Define your target audience